moq-wg/moq-transport/draft-ietf-moq-transport.md

    to be sent.
 1. An object that belongs to a track with delivery preference Datagram.

-Since a single peep can contain at most one schedulable object, it can be useful to conceptualize this process as scheduling peeps themselves instead of individaul objects on them.
+Since a single peep or datagram has a single publisher priority, it can be useful to conceptualize this process as scheduling peeps or datagrams instead of individual objects on them.

 A _priority number_ is an unsigned integer with a value between 0 and 255.
 A lower priority number indicates higher priority; the highest priority is 0.